alibli/ineffaceable-artists/README.md

 # ineffaceable-artists

-a simple project in golang with database, kafka, redis and so on
+a simple project in golang with api, database, kafka, redis and so on